 So, what does a health and wellness program focused on whole-person well-being look like?
 It’s more than just supplying employees with stipends for gym memberships and providing healthy snacks around the office (though those two things can be included).
 Rather, health and wellness programs focused on whole-person well-being seek to address areas possibly overlooked in previous times, such as mental health or assisting employees with lowering alcohol intake, quitting smoking, and weight management.

 By focusing on whole-person well-being in the workplace—rather than reactive care after a health event has already occurred—employers are helping their employees toward better health, which results in improved productivity and lower healthcare costs.

 Numbers back up the move to a whole-person well-being approach by employers.
 A recent Willis Tower Watson study highlighted that 97% of employers are committed to providing health and wellness programs focused on whole-person well-being by 2025.

 What would whole-person well-being look like in your workplace?
-Stay tuned for our latest report that will be published on April 14th.
+Read our latest report.

-In the meantime if you want to learn more about our employer offering, download our 2-pager below:
+In the meantime if you want to learn more about our employer offering, download our program overview below: